nondejus/AwesomeUnityCommunity/README.md

 * [UFPS (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games.
 * [Physical-Camera](https://github.com/Unity-Technologies/Physical-Camera) - Unity Component that can describes a physical camera's attributes. (#Physics)
 * [unity-camera-follow-2d](https://github.com/minhhh/unity-camera-follow-2d) - Script to make 2d camera follow players in an interesting way.
+* [Unity-CameraSizeToVelocity2D](https://github.com/tonisuo/Unity-CameraSizeToVelocity2D) - Simple script to change the cameras size depending on the velocity of the target.

 ## Physics <a name="physics"></a>